brookegodinez/brookegodinez.github.io/index.md

 {:toc}

 ## About Me
-I am a second year Masters of Science in Computer Science at the University of California, Riverside.
+Hi!
+I am Brooke Godinez and I am a second year Masters of Science in Computer Science at the University of California, Riverside.
+My bachelor's degree in Mathematical Economics is from the California State University, San Bernardino.
 My interests include algorithm design and analysis, software verification and development and learning new programming languages.

 ## About My Advisor